We are seated in the disintegrating scaffolding of the world we once knew.

 Submissions will be received between June 1st, 2020 and July 31st, 2020.

-Each writer may submit up to a maximum of three works of short fiction or excerpts.
+Each writer may submit up to a maximum of three works of short fiction or excerpts not exceeding 6,000 words.
 Pieces should be formatted as follows: 1.5 spacing, 12pt Font Times New Roman.

 Please send no more than three poems that do not exceed 10 pages.
 All poems by a single author have to be sent in one attachment, with each poem clearly marked.
 Pieces should be formatted as follows: 1.5 spacing, 12pt Font Times New Roman.